< Author Visits & Creative SEL Workshops >

 Q&A and discussion

-Interactive, creativity-based workshop with SEL integration with goal setting
+Interactive, creativity-based workshop with SEL integration and goal setting

 Outcome:

-Students grow their own “Main Character Toolkit” (examples: regulation + cognitive flexibility), connect creative idea generation to problem-solving, and cultivate peer engagement with empathy and healthy communication.
+Students grow their own personalized “Main Character Toolkit”, connect creative idea generation to problem-solving, and cultivate positive peer engagement.

 < Booking Notes >